First-class stamps to rise again from 7 April 2026 with Second-class increasing to 91p

 Where possible, try to purchase stamps from your local Post Office or another authorised retailer (such as a supermarket or WH Smiths) to save as well.

-Sometimes corner shops and even vendors on Amazon sell stamps at a marked-up price.
+Sometimes corner shops and even vendors on Amazon sell stamps at a marked-up price and there’s been an influx of fake stamps coming into the UK that can be hard to spot.

 Remember to swap out non-barcoded stamps